OwenSteele/RemoteTCPClient/README.md

 clients can only message when logged in, and only request to message other client whom are also logged in, an not private.

-**Security:** Users can set their visiblity and security to three states, 'private', 'prompt on request' and 'auto accept'.
+**Security:** Users can set their visibility and security to three states, 'private', 'prompt on request' and 'auto accept'.
-              Private users cannot recieve or send anything to other clients, and cannot be seen by other clients.
+              Private users cannot receive or send anything to other clients, and cannot be seen by other clients.
-              Prompted users, must accept a request from another client before recieving data, does not apply to sending data.
+              Prompted users, must accept a request from another client before receiving data, does not apply to sending data.
               Auto accepting users, automatically accept any data sent to them.